 Another important feature of the blade is its shape.
 Depending on the use of the knife, a survival blade can have various shapes.
 A tanto is one of the most common shapes.
 It has a strong, hammer-shaped tip and is extremely popular.

 You can also use the knife to pierce with spear points or a drop point.
 This allows the knife not to have any problems cutting through thicker materials such as bone or wood.
+To have extra shopping money to support your hobbies, you might want to consider playing some fun and interactive sports betting games via บาคาร่าออนไลน์.

 There are many shapes you can find on a survival knife.
 However, the main point is that it must be strong enough to withstand repeated use.
 A good survival knife will be able to handle a variety of jobs, from whittling wood or making trap triggers to prying, chopping and even stabbing.